PCOS: A Lifestyle Disorder

 Which Type of Magnesium is Best?

 My intern who is now Dr. Kristina Burban wrote our magnesium series last spring.
-Don’t miss part one of the series were she discussed the important role of magnesium in the human body, and evidence for its potential benefit in heart health, diabetes, metabolism, and mood.
+Don’t miss part one of the series where she discussed the important role of magnesium in the human body, and evidence for its potential benefit in heart health, diabetes, metabolism, and mood.
 I spoke today at a pharmacist continuing education symposium […]

 Read More